5afe/safe/specs/replace_browser_extension/03_technical_details.rst

       browser extension" option should repair the state by reconnecting with new extension but not submitting the transaction to the blockchain.
-      This conflicts with the use case `4.5.
-Existing Extension Scanned`_
+      This conflicts with the use case `Existing Extension Scanned`_

   - Crashing during the transaction pending status.